-The Golden State Freeway (I-5) is the backbone of California’s freeway system, running north-south from the Mexican border to Oregon and then beyond to Canada.
+The Golden State Freeway (I-5) is the backbone of California’s freeway system, running north-south from the Mexico border to Oregon and then beyond to Canada.
 It is a key transportation route for the movement of people, goods and services throughout the state.
 Recognizing the importance of I-5’s economic role, the California Department of Transportation (Caltrans) District 7, serving Los Angeles and Ventura counties, is investing more than two billion dollars in improvements to the corridor over the next five years.

 As Southern California’s population grows, traffic volumes on I-5 continue to increase.
 To relieve congestion, Caltrans is improving two crucial segments of the corridor: between the Ventura Freeway (SR-134) and the Kern County line, and between the Orange County line and the San Gabriel River Freeway (I-605).
 These segments are known as I-5 North and I-5 South, respectively.

 The improvements listed below will enhance safety, improve traffic flow, reduce congestion, encourage ridesharing, decrease surface street traffic and improve air quality: